ofluffydev/projector/README.md

 ## Implemented Features

 - [ ] Project Detection
+- [ ] More advanced options in gallery instead of just launching into editor
+- [ ] Pre-commit hooks for git to show lines of codes/other stats
+- [ ] Purge the repo of unholy Python code (replace with a better method for generating starter code)
+- [ ] Visual Studio Code Plugin
+- [ ] Docker setup for testing the tool (Possibly using the tools own docker feature)
+- [ ] Quick gist/pastebin integration for sharing code snippets
+- [ ] Github/Gitlab/Codeberg Integration via API's
 - [ ] Track when project was last opened with Projector
 - [ ] Installation method that doesn't require cargo or git.
 (Maybe a script?)
 - [ ] Possible learning mode, maybe even within the REPL. (e.g. `projector learn rust` would open a REPL with the Rust docs)